StreamBase Runtime nodes have a defined lifecycle with four states:

 - Starting a node

 Once a node is installed, you can start the node.
-This starts all fragments hosted in that node to start running.
+This starts all fragments hosted in that node; that is, the program code in each fragment starts running.
 StreamBase EventFlow fragments cannot accept tuples on their Input Streams until their containing node has been both installed and started.
 LiveView fragments cannot accept queries to their configured tables until their nodes have been installed and started.

 - Stopping a node